 I recommend these to be used as a backup to tampons or a menstrual cup or for super light days where you may only be spotting.

-Since receiving these period underwear, Modibodi has increased their inventory in many ways, so I recommend you look through all they have to offer.
-They have more materials, including recycled materials, and colors to choose from now.
+Since receiving these period underwear, Modibodi has increased its inventory in many ways, so I recommend you look through all they have to offer.
+They have more materials, including recycled materials and colors, to choose from now.

 Proof Period Pants Review

 Proof is based in the USA and made in China.

 Materials used: Outer: 75% Nylon 25% Spandex Lining: 100% Polyester Lining: 69% Cotton 25% Polyester 6% Acrylate